 Divers wear gloves, hoods, and booties for warmth or for protection against cuts, scrapes, and stings.

 - Gloves: Hands do not have much insulation, and they are susceptible to heat loss.
-Do not treat gloves as a license to touch anything you want.
+However, do not treat gloves as a license to touch anything you want.

 - Hoods: You can lose up to 75% of your body heat through your head.
 Select a hood that is not too tight.
-If the hood is too tight, it can compress the arteries in your neck (the carotids).
+If the hood is too tight, it can compress the arteries in your neck (the carotids), and this is massively uncomfortable and potentially dangerous.
+Jaw fatigue is another side effect from a too-tightly fitting hood.

 - Booties: These are necessary when wearing open-heel fins.
 They are useful during shore-entry dives to protect against cuts and scrapes, hot sandy entries, or hot boat decks.